WalletScrutiny/WalletScrutinyCom/_android/com.payplux.md

 ## Verdict

-Similar to Forex apps that allow cryptocurrency trading via CFDs, PayPlux does not provide the bitcoin wallet and therefore, **does not allow users to send or receive bitcoins**.
-Funding and withdrawal can only be done through fiat systems.
+Similar to Forex apps that allow cryptocurrency trading via CFDs, PayPlux does not provide the bitcoin wallet and therefore, **does not actually hold your assets**.